What is Classroom Polling?

 Bring active learning to the classroom and help students engage with the content.
-Adjust teaching and learning in the moment when students need more time or are ready to move on.
-Classroom polling transforms classroom learning from static to dynamic by changing students from the passive listeners to active participants who provide feedback and converse with peers and instructors.
+Classroom polling transforms classroom learning from static to dynamic by changing students from passive listeners to active participants who provide feedback and converse with peers and instructors.

 Classroom polling requires the careful construction of questions for students.
-Student may also need to be taught how to use the clicker remote.
-It also requires appropriate internet connection and can experience delays in response summaries.
+Students may also need to be taught how to use the clicker remote.
+It also requires an appropriate internet connection and can experience delays in response summaries.

 See our polling tips for additional information and considerations for implementing polling in your class.